A new study from Investment Company Research to examine the role of IRAs in Americans’ retirement preparedness.

 IRAs became instantly popular when they were first introduced in 1974 by ERISA, or the Employee Retirement Income Security Act.
 At the time, most Americans could contribute up to $1500 to their retirement savings in a tax free account.
 Today, contribution limits have increased to $5,500 – $6,500 for most US workers.

 Despite these increased limits, our study indicates that most workers who own IRAs aren’t taking advantage of full contributions.
 Consider that 24% of working Americans own an IRA, but won’t make a single contribution for the 2011 tax year.
 Only 9% of US workers will make the maximum contribution to their IRA as allowed by law.
-For most US workers, this tops out at around $5000 for the 2011 tax year.
+For most US workers, this tops out at around $5500 for the 2015 and 2016 tax years.

 The news isn’t all negative.
 US workers who did own IRAs and made a contribution in the past year had average IRA assets of over $148,000.